 Hi there!
 Natalie from Life Made Simple here today!!
 This cozy, comforting Chicken Stroganoff dish is perfect for those busy weeknights!
-It’s packed full of flavor and ready to go in just 40 minutes!
+It’s packed full of flavor and ready to go in just 40 minutes (if you want to try our Beef Stroganoff recipe, go HERE)!

 To start you’ll want to cut and season about a pound of chicken breasts.
 Once you brown the chicken, transfer it to a plate and make the sauce.
 I like to start by browning my mushrooms.
 I get them nice and dark, then I add the shallot, onion and garlic.
 For added flavor you can pour in a few tablespoons of white wine but it’s totally optional (it does cook off).
 Next comes the butter and flour.
 Cook it for a minute or two then whisk in your chicken broth until a smooth sauce forms.
 Add the worcestershire sauce, thyme, salt and pepper and simmer until it thickens.